Back to blog

 }

 Variables USERNAME and PASSWORD will contain our credentials for authentication to the API.
 Payload will have all the various query parameters that the API supports.
 In our case, we have to specify the source and the url.
-Source denotes the type of scraper that should be used for the processing of this request and the universal one will work just fine for us.
+Source denotes the type of scraper that should be used for processing this request, and the universal one will work just fine for us.
 Url will tell the API what link to scrape.
 For more information about the various possible parameters, check out the Web Scraper API documentation.

 After specifying the information required for the API, we can form and send the request: